shibampokerail/solve-sudoku/README.md

 run the run.py in terminal

 ## Future
-Use OCr or open cv to read the sudoku.
+Use pytesseract ocr or open cv to read the sudoku.